okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/react/load-app.md

 * `clientId`: Your client ID &mdash; `${yourClientId}`
 * ` issuer`: The authorization server in your Okta org (for example, `https://${yourOktaDomain}/oauth2/default`)
 * `useInteractionCodeFlow`: Set this option to `true` to enable the [Interaction Code flow](/docs/concepts/interaction-code/#the-interaction-code-flow) in the embedded Widget.
 * `scopes`: Set the OAuth 2.0 scopes that your app requires.
+For example, `['openid', 'profile', 'email']` are commonly used scopes.
+See [Scopes](/docs/reference/api/oidc/#scopes) for details on additional supported scopes.
 * `redirectUri`: Set your callback redirect URI.
 This value must be configured in your Okta app **Sign-in redirect URIs** and **Trusted Origins** lists.

 You can create a `src/config.js` file to define your configuration settings.
 For example: